owl-from-hogvarts/OPD-guide/loop.md

 # LOOP
-Here you will find at least 3 ways to break `loop` command
+Here you will find at least 3 ways how to break the `loop` command

 ## Direct load
 When used with direct load like: